-In fact, although many diet plans are safe, healthy, and sustainable, others can be ineffective, hard to follow, and downright dangerous.
+In fact, although many diet plans are safe, healthy, and sustainable, others can be ineffective, hard to follow, or downright dangerous.

 The meal plans featured in this article were selected based on the following criteria:

 - Nutritionally balanced.
-Plans are well balanced and provide a good mix of vitamins and minerals.
+Plans are well balanced, meaning they prioritize nutrient-dense foods rich in carbs, fats, and proteins and provide a good mix of vitamins and minerals.

 - Effective.
 Plans are backed by research and have been shown to promote weight loss.